Liaojiajia1996/Liaojiajia1996.github.io/research.md

 The innovation of this study lies in the application of big data technology in the field of environmental economics, revealing the interplay between park green space usage and human activities, and providing data support for the formulation of environmental policies and tourism planning. <br>

+My research focuses on conducting a study to assess environmental values in Japanese national parks using big data.
+This involves analyzing patterns and trends in visitor behavior, environmental impact, and wildlife activity within these protected areas.

 ---

 ## Project Research Topic